dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's simple syntax must be augmented by [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) techniques to support richer programming interfaces, DSLs, namespaces, application models, and larger programs.
 As a simple example, we could support a numeric tower:

         #42         == (Awelon's 42)
-        42          == [#42 #0 integer]
+        42          == [#42 int]
-        -7          == [#0 #7 integer]
+        -7          == [7 int-neg]
         3.141       == [3141 -3 decimal]
         -0.0070     == [-70 -4 decimal]
         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 This builds one view upon another, which is convenient for extending views.
 If our view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.
 Relative to built-in number support, there is some storage overhead - but it's relatively minor at larger scales (and compresses well).
 Besides numeric towers, editable views could feasibly support lists and matrices, continuation-passing style, Haskell-inspired do-notation, generators with yield, and other features.
 Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
-Comments can easily be supported, e.g. `// comment` via `"comment"(a2)d`.
+Embedded comments can also be represented, e.g. `("comment")` via `"comment"(a2)d`.

-Qualified namespaces are similarly easy to support, rendering `long-prefix-foo` as `lp-foo`, but might better be moved to an edit-session rather than individual definitions.
-Edit sessions can be supported as projections, e.g. such that `[foo][bar][baz]` expands to edit all three words in a single file.

-Although our initial emphasis is plain text views, the eventual goal is to support richly interactive graphical views involving tables, graphs, canvases, music sheets, images, and so on.
-Projections could improve legibility by using color to distinguish prefixes or types, such that `html-div` and `math-div` can both be rendered as `div` but in different colors.
-A zoomable user interface is viable, allowing developers to drill into definitions of any word they see.
-The basic edit sessions could be extended to flexible spreadsheets.
-See also proposed [application models](ApplicationModel.md) for Awelon.
+A projectional editor can display multiple definitions at once, allowing users to work on related code.
+If we wish, we could explicitly represent edit sessions within the dictionary, such that `[foo][bar][baz]` is rendered and edited as a file that displays all three definitions.
+We could also use prefix-oriented sessions, e.g. such that all words under `foo-*` are displayed as a spreadsheet or worksheet.
+(See [application models](ApplicationModel.md).)

+### Namespaces

+It is not difficult to recognize a comment as declaring a qualified namespace.

+        using long-prefix as lp; lp-foo
+            becomes
+        "using long-prefix as lp"(a2)d long-prefix-foo

+However, namespace declarations too easily become a form of boiler-plate.
+It's inefficient to specify them at the scope of an individual function's definition, and even for a small edit session.
+I believe it wiser to shift namespaces to the editor layer.
+A user could personalize namespaces as part of the user model, or switch between packages of namespaces based on choice or context.
+This also transitions naturally to DSL support packages - essentially, a namespace is a simplistic DSL view.

+If our editor is capable of color, we could use color to distinguish namespaces.
+For example, `html-div` and `math-div` might simply be written as `div` in distinct colors, with a namespace legend off to the side.

 ### Named Local Variables

 We can leverage editable views to model named local variables, like lambdas or let expressions.
 For example, consider adapting Kitten programming language's syntax for local vars:

-        7 -> X; EXPR            let-in equivalent
+        7 -> X; EXPR            let in
-        [-> X; EXPR]            lambda equivalent
+        [-> X; EXPR]            lambda

-We can extract `X` from our expression by simple algorithm:
+We can then extract `X` from our expression by simple algorithm:

         EXPR == X T(X,EXPR) for value X